 Due to the complex ecology of a rainforest, the area will not recover back to its original state.
 Shrub vegetation and/or alien grasses will take over the land.

 Logging for timber is especially a problem in the rainforests of eastern Madagascar, where the tropical rainforests are growing.
 The high value of Malagasy hardwoods makes illegal logging a significant problem.
 This even occurs within protected areas.
 Timber extraction generally doesn’t drive deforestation directly.
 Instead, it degrades forests and increases the likelihood of future clearing for subsistence agriculture or other use.

 Fires that the made to clear the land for agricultural purposes spread into the primary forest.
 Causing damage that the forest is often not able to recover from, or not fast enough before the next fire comes.

 When you have a healthy forest the vegetation holds the soil with its roots network.
 The soil cannot be held in place without this network of roots.
 Resulting in the erosion of the soil.
-In some areas it as much as 400 tons/ha of soil per year.
+In some areas, it is as much as 400 tons/ha of soil per year.

 The waters around Madagascar are rich in fish and provide an important source of income for villagers.
-Unfortunately, the fishing in these waters is poorly regulated.
+Unfortunately, fishing in these waters is poorly regulated.
 Foreign fishing boats are fishing on a great scale, leaving very little fish behind.
 Not only creating an unsustainable way of fishing but also leaving nothing behind for the local people.
 Unsustainable harvesting is not limited to fish.
-Sharks, sea cucumbers, and lobster are also victim or large scale harvesting.
+Sharks, sea cucumbers, and lobsters are also victims of large-scale harvesting.